-We do not have change in control arrangements for our Named Executive Officers.
-However, the Severance Agreements described above provide for transitional benefits in the event of termination of employment, whether or not the termination is in connection with a change in control.
-In addition, under most of our equity plans, upon a change in control, outstanding time-based awards automatically become fully vested or the applicable restrictions lapse and outstanding performance-based awards are treated as if all required performance goals were satisfied and are paid within 30 days on a pro-rata basis based on the amount of the performance period completed as of the date of the change in control.
+We do not have change in control agreements with our Named Executive Officers.
+However, our equity plans, grant agreements, and EIP have change in control provisions.
 A change in control is generally defined as a change in the majority of the Board's directors within a specified time period or the acquisition of 35% or more of our outstanding Common Stock.